Donatello (Teenage Mutant Ninja Turtles): Mirage Comics

 In the City at War storyline, the turtles return to New York to put an end to the Foot Clan's civil war.
 During a battle with Shredder's Elite Guards in the ruins of the Second Time Around Shop, Donatello falls through the floor and breaks his leg.
 Seeing their ally Karai subdued and about to be killed, Donatello grabs one of the Foot's machine guns and repeatedly shoots the Foot Elite.
 Donatello is visibly shaken by the violence and throws the gun away.
 At the end of the story the turtles, April and Casey move back to New York save for Donatello who chooses to stay in Northampton with Master Splinter to heal from his injury as well as reflect on everything that had happened.
 After encountering the turtle vigilante ally Nobody in civilian guise he returns with him to New York to help his brothers battle Baxter Stockman.

-In the current comics, Donatello finds an armored truck in the sewers which apparently had been part of a bank robbery in the sixties.
+Donatello later finds an armored truck in the sewers which apparently had been part of a bank robbery in the sixties.
 Along with Raphael and Casey Jones, he undertakes the task of fixing up the vehicle.
 Donatello decides to accompany the Utroms on a mission to Tepui to search for two missing research teams.
 The group are attacked by strange wooden creatures who shrink them to miniature size.
 The creatures turn out to be a group of Utroms which had been stranded in the Jungle during their first stay on Earth and had been living in secret thanks to their Quantum Inversion Redimensioning device which could alter their size.
 The process could not be reversed on Donatello, possibly due to his mutation, leaving him the size of an action figure.
 While the Utroms work on returning him to normal, Donatello put his new size to use infiltrating a terrorist organizations warehouse.
 He has also made a robotic body for him made to resemble a turtle to help him move around.